sarbjot-14/CHIP8-Emulator/INSTRUCTIONS.md

 ## Using Chip-8
 ### Run sample Chip 8 title page
 1. Open index.html or use this link : https://adamnizol.github.io/CHIP-8-Emulator/
-2. Press "Load Program" button
+2. Press "Load Program" button.
-3. Press "Play" button
+3. Press "Play" button.

 ### How to use additional features
-1. Speed Slider: Slide dial to change speed after starting the program
+1. Speed Slider: Slide dial to change speed after starting the program.
-2. Undo/Redo buttons: press undo or redo after pausing the program to undo or redo opcodes
+2. Undo/Redo buttons: press undo or redo after pausing the program to undo or redo opcodes.
+3. Toggle Legacy mode: tick to enable Legacy mode.
+Turn on Legacy mode to use value of VY for shifting instructions.
+Turn off Legacy mode to use only value of VX for shifting, ignoring VY.
 ## Using Sprite Editor Tool
 1. Open tool.html located in Tool folder.
-2. Draw sprite of choice by clickin on boxes in grid
+2. Draw sprite of choice by clickin on boxes in grid.
-3. Click Finish Translating button get the binary and hexidecimal conversion of sprite
+3. Click Finish Translating button get the binary and hexidecimal conversion of sprite.
-4. Click Pixels if you wish to restart the
+4. Click Pixels if you wish to restart the.

 ## Running the CHIP8 Compiler
 _Currently compiler only works with Compiler/testGames/primitivePong.chip8.
 We are working on debugging for other games_
-1. Open Compiler/index.html in web browser
+1. Open Compiler/index.html in web browser.
-2. Click import and open primitivePong.chip8 found in Compiler/testGames/primitivePong.chip8
+2. Click import and open primitivePong.chip8 found in Compiler/testGames/primitivePong.chip8.
-3. Copy paste the opcodes into the emulator using the index.html file found at the root of the folder_
+3. Copy paste the opcodes into the emulator using the index.html file found at the root of the folder.
-4. Click load then the play button
+4. Click load then the play button.

 ## Running basic pong sample code
 _For instructions with pictures, see the PongInstructions document, located in the Games folder_